 Also, marriages were something of a very private affair in the ancient times, since they were just seen as contracts.
 Thus, there were no celebrations contrary to the lavish ones we witness today.
 But, over the decades, it was realized that many individuals started refraining from and denying their marital responsibilities.

 As a result, by the 1500’s, the presence of two witnesses and a priest was mandated.
-Though love marriages and eloping were still frowned upon during this period, falling in love with your significant another post a wedding wasn’t considered sinful.
+Though love marriages and eloping were still frowned upon during this period, but falling in love with your significant another post a wedding wasn’t considered sinful.
 During medieval times, marriage was seen as more of a holy union than a star-crossed lovers abode.

 Being the social animals that we are, much later and until now, marriages are being viewed not only as a contract but also a commitment between two consensual individuals who make a promise of a lifetime- be it legally, romantically or socially.
 Marriages are now understood as a unification of two equals who shall bear the burdens of one another’s joys and sorrows while traversing together through the thick and thin of this journey called Life.